Mzuzu: Transport

 Mzuzu City is served by the Mzuzu Airport.
 In June 2015, Malawi Ministry of Public Works and Transport announced plans to develop a new airport, but a 2022 update suggested that building has not yet begun.

-Mzuzu is on Malawi's M1 highway, which runs the length of the country from north to south.
-It is the northern terminus of the M5 highway, which runs eastwards through a gap in the Viphya Mountains towards Nkhata Bay, and then south along the shore of Lake Malawi.

 Sports

-Football is a popular sport in Mzuzu.
-Two teams, Moyale Barracks FC and Mzuni represent the city in the Malawi's top-flight league.
+There are two football teams, Moyale Barracks FC and Mzuni represent the city in the Malawi's top-flight league.
 Mzuzu Stadium (maximum 15,000 capacity) is the city's sole stadium, built around 1970 by prison labor.
-The city has two major basketball teams, Nkhulande and the Pistons.